deepkashiwa20/MMGCRN/README.md

 # MMGCRN
-data and code for MMGCRN
+data and code of submission to KDD2022, titled MMGCRN: Memory-guided Meta-Graph Convolutional Recurrent Network for Spatial-Temporal Modeling